commputethis/MQTT-GaragePi/readme.md

 - A bread board to make things a little easier to connect (I will likely remove this at some point)
 - A GPIO breakout similar to [this one](https://www.amazon.com/Adafruit-2028-Assembled-T-Cobbler-Plus/dp/B00OG4X0DK)
   - I will likely change this out to one of [these](https://www.amazon.com/Ultra-Small-Status-Terminal-Breakout-Raspberry/dp/B09QXR6RL7) at some point to clean it up a little.
+- Wall Garage Door opener remotes.
+  - I used these versus connecting to the garage door opener directly from the relay or connecting to my existing wallmount door controllers.
+I wanted to be able to control the lights on the door openers and didn't want to run wires all the way to the wall controllers.
 - A mounting board (plastic) that I found somewhere years ago.
 I will also likely redo this and design something to print (or find something to print) to hold the components to help with the WAF (Wife Acceptance Factor).
 - Home Assistant
   - Below I will cover how I set this up on a Raspberry Pi and it's actually pretty much identical to installing Raspberry Pi OS.